Krishna-coder6111/Boston-Air-Pollution-Inequality-Analysis/README.md

 - Lower-income neighborhoods in Boston experience "heat islands" with temperatures up to 7 degrees higher than the city's average due to a lack of green space and an abundance of concrete, steel, and buildings.

 To learn more, please refer to the pdf file.

+## Repository Structure

+- `data/`: This folder contains the dataset(s) used in the analysis.
+- `code/`: This folder contains Jupyter notebooks or other files with the code and visualizations for the analysis.
+- `report/`: This folder contains the final report, including the introduction, methodology, results, and conclusion of the analysis.

 ## Getting Started

 1. Clone this repository to your local machine.